unball/unball.github.io/docs/static/promicroenv.rst

     ~/Downloads$ cd arduino-1.6.13
     ~/Downloads/arduino-1.6.13$ ./install.sh

-Now you have Arduino IDE on your pc, it can be accesed from unity menu by justing searching from Arduino.
+Now you have Arduino IDE on your pc, it can be accesed from unity menu by justing searching for `Arduino`.

 Let's install pro micro board on our arduino IDE